 Some people living with chronic pain are firm believers in the long-held assertion that a drop in temperature means aches and pains will get worse.
 Others dismiss such claims as nothing more than an old wives’ tale.
 Though there is little scientific evidence to positively confirm a connection between cold weather and persistent pain, there may be weather-related factors that play a role in how chronic pain is experienced.
-Santa Monica back surgeons from The Spine Institute discuss some of these factors.
+Santa Monica spine surgeons from The Spine Institute discuss some of these factors.

 The strongest connection between cold weather and chronic pain is with joint pain caused by arthritis.
 Nearly 70 percent of individuals with osteoarthritis who were surveyed as part of a European study claimed weather affected their pain.
 People with arthritis who were surveyed for a smaller study reported a greater sensitivity to cold than respondents without the condition.
 This backs up previous research suggesting chronic pain increases nerve sensitivity.